"Partnering with Autistic Adults* to Develop Tools to Improve Primary Healthcare"

 Study 3 tries out the full toolkit in the "real world" to see how people like it.
 We will ask adults on the autism spectrum and primary care providers to use the healthcare toolkit and tell us what they think.

-We have completed Study 1 and Study 2, and are preparing for Study 3.
-We are looking for people who live in the United States and are:
+We have completed Study 1 and Study 2.
+We are currently conducting Study 3.
+We are looking for people who live in the United states, have a primary care provider (or regular doctor) and are:

 To find out more information about the study or to see if you are eligible to take part, please do one of the following things: